JustinMorgan/universal-boilerplate/README.md

 Simply clone this repo, delete the `.git/` folder and everything but `.gitconfig` and `.gitignore`, and use it as the root of your new development project.

-## Usage
+# Usage

-The most useful part of this file is the collection of Git macros in the `[alias]` section.
-The ones you'll probably use most are:
+The most important part of this repo is the `.gitconfig`, file which contains a bunch of macros to make Git more convenient and safer.
+Apart from being shorter to type, they're designed to encapsulate parts of your workflow so you don't have to worry about forgetting a step or breaking a team convention.
+All are documented in the `[alias]` section of the `.gitconfig` file, but here are the most common and useful ones:

 ### Status checks